-Lyrics: Life During Wartime by Talking Heads
+Life During Wartime: Talking Heads [Video]

 Heard of a van that is loaded with weapons